tcolombo/pyenv-boost/README.md

     myProject                      3.7.3
 ```

 7. Now we can distribute our code with the `requirements.txt` file.
-Other persons using Pyenv-boost can create a virtuelenv with all requirements in one command:
+Other persons using Pyenv-boost can create a virtualenv with all requirements in one command:

 ```
     $ pyenv new 3.7.3 anotherName